nod-ai/SHARK-TestSuite/alt_e2eshark/README.md

  cause of any failure.
 You can specify -r 'your dir name' to the run.py to name your test run directory as per your choice.
 The default name for the run directory is 'test-run'.

+ Note that, you may need to set a `CACHE_DIR` environment variable before using run.py.
- Note that, you will be required to pass --cachedir argument to the run.py to point to a directory where model weights etc. from external model serving repositories such as from Torch Vision, Hugging Face etc. will be downloaded.
+ This environment variable should point to a directory where model weights etc. from external model serving repositories such as from Torch Vision, Hugging Face etc. will be downloaded.
 The downloaded data can be large, so set it to other than your home, preferably with 100 GB or more free space.

 ## Setting up (Quick Start)